 School age test or procedure preparationPreparing school age children for test/procedure; Test/procedure preparation - school age

-Proper preparation for a test or procedure may reduce your child's anxiety, encourage cooperation, and help the child develop coping skills.
+Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

-Understand that your child probably will cry.
-Even if you prepare, your child mayfeel some discomfort or pain.
-Use play to demonstrate what will happen during the test.
-You may also discover your child's concerns about the test.
+Know that your child will probably cry.
+Even if you prepare, your child may feel some discomfort or pain.
+Try using play to demonstrate what will happen during the test.
+Doing so may help reveal your child's concerns about the test.

-The most important way you can help is by preparing your child ahead of time, and supporting the child during the procedure.
-Explaining the proceduremay help reduce your child's anxiety.
+The most important way you can help is by preparing your child ahead of time, and providing support for your child during the procedure.
+Explaining the procedure may help reduce your child's anxiety.
 Let your child participate and make as many decisions as possible.